carsor007/carsor007.github.io/_posts/2016-05-06-Solaris-6-replace-disk-svm.md

 SOLARIS 6 DISK REPLACEMENT

-In this example, the disk to replaced is c0t0d0, which is currently mirrored with c0t8d0
+In this example, the disk to be replaced is c0t0d0, which is currently mirrored with c0t8d0

 Run the below commands.